interledger/rafiki/docs/admin-api.md

 <td valign="top"><a href="#liquiditymutationresponse">LiquidityMutationResponse</a></td>
 <td>

 Void liquidity withdrawal.
-Withdrawals are two-phase commits and are rejected via this mutation.
+Withdrawals are two-phase commits and are rolled back via this mutation.

 </td>
 </tr>